a-brassard/COPA-SSE/README.md

 id: 1,
 asks-for: cause,
 most-plausible-alternative: 1,
-p: My body cast a shadow over the grass.,
+p: "My body cast a shadow over the grass.",
-a1: The sun was rising.,
+a1: "The sun was rising.",
-a2: The grass was cut.,
+a2: "The grass was cut.",
 human-explanations: [
     {expl-id: f4d9b407-681b-4340-9be1-ac044f1c2230,
      text: "Sunrise causes casted shadows.",